seasketch/geoprocessing/website/docs/concepts/AdvancedConcepts.md

 **/
 ```

-See the [toolbox](../toolbox.md) page for information on how to calculate common metrics.

 ### Metric Group

-A [MetricGroup](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/src/types/metricGroup.ts#L11) represents a specific metric for your project, with a base metric type, and one or more data classes.
+A [MetricGroup](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/src/types/metricGroup.ts#L11) defines a specific type of metric for your project, with a base metric type, and one or more data classes.
 Think of it as a unifying configuration object, that pulls everything together.

 - [DataClass](https://github.com/seasketch/geoprocessing/blob/dev/packages/geoprocessing/src/types/dataclass.ts#L8) - represents a single class of data.
 It ties it to an underlying datasource, and holds attributes used for displaying the class in user interfaces.